 Lesson Two: We must demand and expect more than utopia.
 This may seem absurd.
 Isn’t it unreasonable enough to demand utopia?
 Utopias, though, don’t require us to be naive.
 They can be used as standards of values and expectations that allow us, by contrast with the current world, to critically assess and understand the world as it actually is.
 Utopias are well-developed hopes and weaponized dreams, and they can be powerful.
 But, what is often forgotten about them is that they can be achieved.
 As underwhelming as the state of the world is today, it should be understood as the outcome of the victory of many people’s utopias, and not just the utopias of villains.

 We should expect and demand utopia, not because we can’t achieve it, but precisely because we can, and will then need to demand more and continue struggling for more once those victories have been secured.
-Demanding a static utopia alone runs the risk of disillusionment, but being infinitely demanding of endlessly renewed utopian dreams both orients our struggles and protects us against disappointment at not achieving a static notion of a “perfect” world.
+Demanding a singular static utopia alone runs the risk of disillusionment, but being infinitely demanding of endlessly renewed utopian dreams both orients our struggles and protects us against disappointment at not achieving a “perfect” world.

 The original Juneteenth marked the utopian achievement of a negative abolition, but also the beginning of a long struggle for the achievement of a new, positive vision wherein oppression could be rendered obsolete.
 We must remember our past utopias, then.
 Not just to learn from them, mind you, but also to appreciate that they aren’t even truly past.
 They are ready-at-hand palettes bequeathed by the struggles of those who fought for better worlds before us, and from which we can and will find inspiration to paint the utopias of the future.